Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Data

 \subsection{Simulated Data}

-In order to characterize the sensitivity of the particle tracking algorithm beyond the diversity captured in the Lab dataset, we also generated a Simulated \acrshort{dhm} dataset with a wide range of well-defined particle densities, \acrfullpl{snr}, and motility characteristics both satisfying and violating the observation requirements in section \ref{sec:osia_requirements}.
+\ed{To further} characterize the sensitivity of the particle tracking algorithm, we also generated a Simulated \acrshort{dhm} dataset with a wide range of particle densities, \acrfullpl{snr}, and motility characteristics both satisfying and violating the \ed{observation assumptions} in Section \ref{sec:osia_requirements}.
 This allowed us to quantify how tracker performance degraded as particles became more crowded and the \acrshort{snr} decreased (see Section \ref{sec:results_tracking}).
 These tracking results also generally apply to the \acrshort{flfm} data, as it uses the same tracking algorithm on an easier task due to the near-zero background fluorescence signal.

 \acrshort{dhm} observations were simulated by first generating particle tracks, then rendering synthetic particles in individual frames to produce an observation (see Figure \ref{fig:simulated_data_example} for examples).
-Non-motile tracks were generated assuming simple Brownian random motion, while motile movement tracks were generated with a \acrfull{var} model trained on labeled tracks from \acrshort{chlamy} observations.
+Non-motile tracks were generated assuming simple Brownian random motion, while motile movement tracks were generated with a \acrfull{var} model \ed{fit to} labeled tracks from \textit{Chlamydomonas} observations.
 A movement bias was then added to both non-motile and motile tracks to simulate smooth flow in the sample chamber.
 Each particle was then rendered along the specified tracks as an Airy pattern with a fixed (randomly selected) size and brightness.
 This resulted in observations with a variety of particle densities and \acrshort{snr}.
-With this simulator, 20 observations were generated for each combination of three particle densities and six \acrshort{snr}, for a total of 360 observations.
+With this simulator, 20 observations were generated for each combination of three particle densities and six \acrshortpl{snr}, for a total of 360 observations.
 This simulation procedure can be reproduced using the code and \acrshort{var} models in our GitHub repository \citep{OWLS-Autonomy-GitHub}.